etikshajain/pool-maximum/README.md

 3. The interest earned by the prize pool is used to fund prizes.
 The prizes are distributed to the winners(chosen randomly through **drawings**) through a **Prize distribution system**.

 4. Participants who do not win a prize still receive their original deposit back, making PoolMaximum a no-loss prize game.

+## Smart contract Architecture and description

+---

+## Algorithms

+---

+## Some thoughts and choices I made along the way

+---

+1. Why am I writing the contracts from scratch and not using pooltogether smart contracts?

+2. What algorithm do I use for choosing winner?

+3. What algorithm should I use so that no one oges empty handed

+## Next Steps

+1. Proper commenting of code

+2. Algorithm for choosing winner to be improvised

+3. Write tests

+4. How to test on yearn vault using test eth?

+5.